natevw/xok/README.md

 # xok

+Simply extend an object with the keys from others.

-The name is short for extend-object-ownkeys; hat tip to @henrikjoreteg for ['extend-object'](https://www.npmjs.org/package/extend-object) which does pretty much the same thing as this, but uses `for … in` to match Underscore.js instead of `Object.keys` to match ???.
+The name is short for extend-object-ownkeys; hat tip to [@henrikjoreteg](https://twitter.com/henrikjoreteg) for ['extend-object'](https://www.npmjs.org/package/extend-object) which does pretty much the same thing as this, but uses `for … in` to match Underscore.js instead of `Object.keys` to match ???.
 See also ['extend'](https://www.npmjs.org/package/extend) if you want all the $.extend features.

 ## Example